kyle-n/kyle-n.github.io/posts/compose-for-substack-eulogy.md

 Zero.

 I can't remember how many people downloaded it, but it wasn't more than 40.
-Obviously no one subscribed.
 It is the worst-performing side project I've ever made.

 I was so embarrassed I pulled it off the App Store after just a few weeks.
 The product-market mismatch was so obvious, more development seemed like a waste.